Jump to a section:

 Tax Foundation, State Tax Collections Per Capita

-Tax Foundation, Tax Burden: Compare state/local tax burden of all states for a given year.
+Tax Foundation, Tax Burden: Compare the state/local tax burden of all states by year.

-Tax Foundation, Tax Climate Index: Measures states’ tax climates for business, including Corporate Income Tax, Personal Income Tax, and Unemployment Insurance Tax.
+Tax Foundation, State Business Tax Climate Index: Measures states’ tax climates for business, including Corporate Income Tax, Personal Income Tax, and Unemployment Insurance Tax.

-U.S. Department of Labor, Significant Measures of State UI Tax Systems: Provides average unemployment insurance tax rate by state as well as statutory minimum and maximum rates.
+U.S. Department of Labor, Significant Measures of State UI Tax Systems: Provides average unemployment insurance tax rate by state and statutory minimum and maximum rates.

 Business Climate Comparison Tool: Compare all 50 states on the following categories: population, income, education, taxes, cost of living, business climate, labor, and infrastructure.

-Google Public Data Explorer: Creates visualizations (charts, maps, etc.) of Census, Bureau of Labor Statistics, and World Bank data.
+Google Data Commons: Create visualizations (charts, maps, etc.) of data from the Census, Bureau of Labor Statistics, and World Bank.

-LocationOne County Profiles: Provides demographic, industry and occupation data for all Missouri counties.
-Each county profile has customized data in 21 categories and over 50 different subheadings.
+LocationOne County Profiles: Provides demographic, industry, and occupation data for all Missouri counties.
+Each county profile has customized data in 21 categories and over 50 subheadings.

-NACo County Explorer: This visualization tool provides key county-level information on a wide variety of topics: demographics, the economy, education, healthcare, and public safety.
-The interactive map allows users to explore a variety of indicators, such as population density, median household income, and number of endangered and threatened species.
+NACo County Explorer: Offers comprehensive county-level information on a wide range of topics, including demographics, the economy, education, healthcare, and public safety.
+Users can explore indicators such as labor force, household income, housing affordability, and disaster prevalence using the interactive map.

 Wolfram Alpha: A “computational knowledge engine” compiling information from around the internet, including Census data, enabling users to compare different geographies (cities, states, counties, etc.) on a variety of topics.

-Association of American Railroads, State Freight Statistics: Provides various measures including number of railroads, rail miles, rail tons originated and terminated, and amounts of different types of freight transported by state.
+Association of American Railroads, State Freight Statistics: Provides various measures, including the number of railroads, rail miles, rail tons originated or terminated, and amounts and types of freight transported by state.

 Bureau of Transportation Statistics, State Transportation Statistics: Provides transportation statistics for Missouri covering infrastructure, safety, freight, passenger travel, registered vehicles, and more.

-Bureau of Transportation Statistics, Airport Statistics: Data on number of passengers, flights, carriers, freight and top destination airports.
+Bureau of Transportation Statistics, Airport Statistics: Data on the number of passengers, flights, carriers, freight, and top destinations by airport.

 Missouri Department of Transportation